ronald0009/Leeme/README.md

 - Rename this method name to match the regular expression '^[a-z][a-zA-Z0-9]*$'.
 - Directly append the argument of String.valueOf().
 - Remove this assignment of "logger".
+- Static fields should not be updated in constructors.